jina-ai/finetuner/docs/notebooks/mesh_to_mesh.md

 ```

 <!-- #region id="pfoc4YG4rrkI" -->
-And finally you can use the embeded `query` to find top-k visually related images within `index_data` as follows:
+And finally, you can use the embedded `query` to find top-k visually related images within `index_data` as follows:
 <!-- #endregion -->

 ```python id="_jGsSyedrsJp"